Awardxz/waledFPS/README.md

 ## Overview

-waledFPS is an ElectronJS application designed to provide a simple user interface for a  FPS Unlocker.
+waledFPS is an ElectronJS application designed to provide a simple user interface for a Roblox FPS Unlocker.
 It is really unoptimized, resulting in a large file size, but it works at least as a experiment.
 Despite its inefficiencies, it offers a one-time installation process and is guaranteed to be virus-free.

 ## Screenshots